Do I Need to Re-Tune My Piano After My Move?

 With an Experienced Removalist, Your Piano Is in Safe Hands

 First of all, relax.
-Hire a removalist with a great track record moving pianos, and your treasured instrument will be in as good shape when it arrives as it was when the house movers loaded it into their truck.
+Hire a piano removalist with a great track record moving pianos and your treasured instrument will be in as good shape when it arrives as it was when the house movers loaded it into their truck.

 Secondly, you’re right to be so picky when it comes to your piano.
 With thousands of parts, including two hundred strings, there are a lot of variables.
 Added to that uncertainty is your knowledge that even a little difference in one string’s tension can change the tuning.

 But, like all pianos, yours is a tough cookie.
 Built to hold up under tons of string tension and generations of use, moving—even across the country—shouldn’t hurt your piano or knock it out of tune.
-It’s always a good idea, though, to buy insurance for your belongings—just in case.
+It’s always a good idea, though, to get a removals insurance online quote for your belongings—just in case.